Agnes ( A2) Azzolino

 There are more comments and policies below.
 At some point, you should READ & UNDERSTAND THEM.
 Now we need to address your assignments.
 Yes, they are graded.
 You must introduce yourself to me now and weekly through the semester, tell me how things are going.

 We will examine the First Graded Assignment first.
-It introduces you to me and must be submitted by Friday, September 9th.
+It introduces you to me and must be submitted by midnight on Friday, September 8th.
 Who I Am is provided because I thought it only fair to reveal to you who I am because I wish to know who you are.
 You do not need to read it or do anything with it.
 Once we examine the First Assignment, the Weekly Reports will be clear.

 Jump to the First Graded Assignment.